Visiting Sainte-Anne: The must-sees

 Koté Sud

-Nestled in Sainte-Anne, the Koté Sud offers a delicious fusion of French, Caribbean and European cuisine.
-With prices ranging from €38 to €57, this restaurant is renowned for its vegetarian dishes and warm atmosphere.
-Travelers testify to the excellence of its cuisine and service.
+Tucked away in Sainte-Anne, the restaurant Koté Sud offers a delicious fusion of French, Caribbean and European cuisine.
+With prices ranging from €38 to €57, this restaurant is known for its vegetarian dishes and warm atmosphere.
+Travelers praise the excellence of its food and service.
 If you're looking for an authentic culinary experience in Sainte-Anne, Koté Sud is a must.

-See our ranking of 15 best restaurants in Sainte-Anne for more information about your options during your stay.
+Check out our ranking of the 15 best restaurants in Sainte-Anne for more information on your options during your stay.

 Food Trucks and Stands